Mearnab01/social-media-clone/README.md

 # 🧵 Social Media App – Threads Clone by Arnab Nath
 #  Live Link: https://thread-clone-by-arnab.onrender.com/
 A feature-rich, real-time social media application built with the MERN stack.
-Inspired by modern microblogging platforms, this app lets users post threads, like, comment, chat in real time, and receive live notifications — all with a sleek Chakra UI interface.
+Inspired by modern social media platforms, this app lets users post threads, like, comment, chat in real time, and receive live notifications — all with a sleek Chakra UI interface.

 ---